sojs-coding/mcp-security-merge/README.md

 Use your favorite editor and update `./google-mcp-security-agent/.env`.

 The default `.env` file is shown below.
 Update the variables as needed in your favorite editor.
 You can choose to load some or all of the MCP servers available using the load environment variable at the start of each section.
-Make sure that variables in the `MANDATORY` section have proper values (make sure you get and update the `GOOGLE_API_KEY` using [instructions](https://ai.google.dev/gemini-api/docs/api-key)) and the value of the variable `GOOGLE_GENAI_USE_VERTEXAI` is set to "False" always.
+Make sure that variables in the `MANDATORY` section have proper values (make sure you get and update the `GOOGLE_API_KEY` using [instructions](https://ai.google.dev/gemini-api/docs/api-key)) and the value of the variable `GOOGLE_GENAI_USE_VERTEXAI` is set to "False" always (As we want to use the Google [Gen AI SDK](https://cloud.google.com/vertex-ai/generative-ai/docs/sdks/overview) instead of the [Vertex AI SDK](https://cloud.google.com/vertex-ai/docs/python-sdk/use-vertex-ai-python-sdk)).

 ```bash
 # SecOps MCP